-**Participants must commit to a minimum of 5 years – two years as a fellow as they complete the coursework and three years as a paid employee of the Diocese of Bridgeport once the degree is completed.
+**Participants must commit to a minimum of 3 years – two years as a fellow as they complete the coursework and one year as a paid employee of the Diocese of Bridgeport once the degree is completed.
 Participants who do not complete the program must reimburse the diocese at a prorated rate based on length of time in the program.

-The DOB Aquinas Fellowship Program prepares teachers by integrating graduate level coursework with an immersion teaching experience in our Catholic schools in the Diocese of Bridgeport.
+The DOB Aquinas Fellowship Program prepares each individual by integrating graduate level coursework with an immersion student teaching and/or internship experience in our Catholic schools in the Diocese of Bridgeport.
 Aquinas Fellows will:

 - Contribute their gifts and talents to their school communities